 The DT itself can be subdivided into multiple components.
-First of all, depending on the complexity of the system at hand, it is very likely, that multiple simulation tools or models are in use to replicate accurate behavior of the whole system, each detailing out another aspect of the system.
+First, depending on the complexity of the system, it is very likely that multiple simulation tools or models are used to replicate accurate behavior of the whole system, each detailing another aspect of the system.
 We call these DT Components.
-There are multiple ways how these subcomponents can work together.
+There are multiple ways that these subcomponents can work together.
 A hierarchical connection between DT components can be beneficial for one use case, while a non-hierarchical connection might be better for other use cases.
 The division into different DT Components can follow a pattern that resembles the components of the physical system, should the alignment and explainability of the individual components behavior be of interest.
 It can also follow a more performance-oriented division, based on the used simulation tools, trading analogy to the real system for computational efficiency.